ASPP/pelita/doc/source/development.rst

 Development
 ===========

-This section contains information for developers of pelita.
+This section contains information for developers of Pelita.

 Git-Repository
 ==============